yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### What are the differences between free and standard clusters?

 Use the free cluster to get started with YugabyteDB.
 The free cluster is limited to a single node and 10GB of storage, and although not suitable for production workloads, the cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB.
-Free clusters are provisioned with the [latest release](../../releases/whats-new/latest-release/) version of YugabyteDB.
+Free clusters are provisioned with an edge release, typically from the [latest track](../../releases/whats-new/latest-release/) of YugabyteDB; occasional edge releases will be a recent stable release.
 You can only have one free cluster.

 Standard clusters can have unlimited nodes and storage and are suitable for production workloads.
 They also support horizontal and vertical scaling - nodes and storage can be added or removed to suit your production loads.
 Standard clusters also support VPC peering, and scheduled and manual backups.
-Standard clusters are provisioned with the [stable release](../../releases/whats-new/stable-release/) version of YugabyteDB.
+By default, standard clusters are provisioned using a recent release from the [stable track](../../releases/whats-new/stable-release/) of YugabyteDB.

 A Yugabyte Cloud account is limited to a single free cluster; you can add as many standard clusters as you need.